torvista/Zen_Cart-Category_Tab_Dropdowns/README.md

-# Zen_Cart-Category_Tab_Dropdowns
+# Zen Cart - Category Tab Dropdowns
-Add subcategory dropdowns to the Category Tab module
+Add subcategory dropdowns (one level or products) to the top category links of the Category Tab module.
+See the readme.